keepassxreboot/keepassxc/src/fdosecrets/README.md

 ## Implementation

-* `FdoSecrets::Service` is the top level DBus service
+* `FdoSecrets::Service` is the top level D-Bus service
 * There is one and only one `FdoSecrets::Collection` per opened database tab
-* Each entry under the exposed database group has a corresponding `FdoSecrets::Item` DBus object.
+* Each entry under the exposed database group has a corresponding `FdoSecrets::Item` D-Bus object.

 ### Signal connections